Country of origin: cambodia

 [i] You all fled together…

-[i] How long were you there?
+[i] How long did you stay there?

-[r] In Vietnam, about 15-16 years old, then we went to Phnom Penh.
+[r] In Vietnam, until about 15 or 16, then we went to Phnom Penh.

-[i] And there, you went to school?
+[i] And did you go to school there?

-[i] Do you study in Chinese?
+[i] Did you study in Chinese?

 [r] Yes, in Chinese.

-[i] The Chinese school?
+[i] Chinese school?

-[i] Can you also speak Vietnamese?
+[i] You can also speak Vietnamese?

 [i] Before, there was a large Chinese community there?